TitusLee2000/Discord-Bot-Documentation/docs/taskOne.md

 **_ In this section we will show how to create a discord bot and set up a IDE enviroment to help you start coding your bot _**

+??? info "What is an IDE?"

+    Integrated development environment (IDE) is a software application that helps programmers develop code more efficiently.
+There are many options to chose from in the market, but for this demonstration we will be using a free and popular IDE called VSCode

 ### **Creating a Discord Bot**

 !!! warning "Prerequisite"